dsa-ntc/peninsuladsa-ntc.github.io/_pages/recommended-media.md

 ---
 <h3>Leftist & Progressive Media</h3>

-Diversify your media sources and free yourself from corporate-approved content with these recommendations from the Peninsula DSA Steering Committee.
+<h4>Diversify your media sources and free yourself from corporate-approved content with these recommendations from the Peninsula DSA Steering Committee.</h4>

 <h2>News</h2>